SHI TO SPONSOR PANEL DISCUSSION ON CONTROVERSIAL CLOSURE OF WALTER SOBOLEFF CHURCH, RECENT EFFORTS TO ATONE

 “I think Dr. Soboleff would be proud of the work done by the committee, particularly the Native people who took up this quest to address what was one of the most painful chapters of his life,” Worl said.

 Soboleff, who was Tlingit of the Raven, L’eeneidí clan, was wildly successful in his calling as a pastor.
-He was the Presbyterian Church’s first Alaska Native ordained minister, and he assumed the pulpit at Memorial Presbyterian Church in 1940 at the age of 32.
+He assumed the pulpit at Memorial Presbyterian Church in 1940 at the age of 32.
 At the time, Juneau had two Presbyterian churches: a Native one and a non-Native one, which was later named Northern Light.

 At his first service, only three people attended, but his congregation grew and soon the church became the communal heart of Juneau’s Indian Village, where it accommodated many functions and events in addition to sermons.